TitoMoi/servihelper/README.md

 <img src="./pictures/split-screen.png" alt= "create-assignment">

-Then, select the participant/s and click the create button _(or create another assignment)_:
+Then, select the participant/s\* and click the create button _(or create another assignment)_:

+\*_The algorithm used to sort the participants is based on participation of that assignment type and then are sorted again by time distance.
+Also, there is a yellow and red clock helpers to distribute the effort along the year._

+\*_Only global count by participation is a bad measure and can lead to repeat assignment types.
+Anyway if you want to see global counts you have them on the statistics section._

 ## Best order to create assignments based on priority